• Skip to primary navigation

 • Melt 2 tablespoon of coconut oil in a large saucepan on medium heat.

-• Proceed to add the onions, scallion and garlic then saute until soft and translucent (Picture 2).
+• Proceed to add the onions, scallion, garlic and ginger then saute until soft and translucent.
+(Picture 2).

-• Add the carrots, garlic, bell peppers, spinach and continue to cook for 5 minutes (Picture 3).
+• Add the carrots, bell peppers, spinach and continue to cook for 5 minutes (Picture 3).

 steps 3-6 vegetables and milk added